anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Ethical axioms are found and tested not very differently from the axioms of science.
-Truth is what stands the test of experience."</i>
+<i>"You will never be happy if you continue to search for what happiness consists of.
+You will never live if you are looking for the meaning of life."</i>
 <br>
-<b>- Albert Einstein</b>
+<b>- Albert Camus</b>
 </blockquote>
 </p>